Chess Opening Essentials, Volume 1: The Complete 1.e4

 * Comprehensive: covers all main variations likely to arise

-* Easy-to-use: important moves and key positions are highlighted in colour
+* Easy-to-use: important moves and key positions

 * Long-lasting: it doesn’t outdate because it is about basics – not the latest fashions